El Salvador offers to house violent US criminals and deportees of any nationality in unprecedented deal

 In addition, Bukele “has offered to house in his jails dangerous American criminals in custody in our country, including those of US citizenship and legal residents,” Rubio said.

+It is unclear whether the US government will take up the offer, however, with questions around the legality of such moves.
+Any effort by the Trump administration to deport incarcerated US nationals to another country would face significant legal pushback.

+“The US is absolutely prohibited from deporting US citizens, whether they are incarcerated or not,” Leti Volpp, a law professor at UC Berkeley who specializes in immigration law and citizenship theory, told CNN over email.

-Bukele confirmed the agreement on X, saying in a post, “We are willing to take in only convicted criminals (including convicted U.S. citizens) into our mega-prison (CECOT) in exchange for a fee.”
+Bukele later confirmed the agreement with Rubio on X, saying in a post, “We are willing to take in only convicted criminals (including convicted US citizens) into our mega-prison (CECOT) in exchange for a fee.”

+El Salvador’s Terrorism Confinement Center, commonly referred to as CECOT, is the country’s largest and newest prison, with a maximum capacity of 40,000 inmates.

+The State Department’s travel advisory for El Salvador also warns that those imprisoned in the country face “harsh” prison conditions, without access to due process.

+“Overcrowding constitutes a serious threat to prisoners’ health and lives,” the advisory says.
+“In many facilities, provisions for sanitation, potable water, ventilation, temperature control, and lighting are inadequate or nonexistent.”

-Rights groups condemned the move, with critics warning that such a plan could be part of democratic backsliding.
+Those within the Trump administration and the president’s allies have been quick to praise the announcement, with Elon Musk calling it a “great idea” in a post on X. But rights groups condemned the agreement, and critics warned that such a plan could be part of democratic backsliding.

 A prominent Latino advocacy group said it was “a sad day for America” in a statement to CNN following the announcement Monday.